 The Ministry of Health's definition of equity is:

 In Aotearoa New Zealand, people have differences in health that are not only avoidable but unfair and unjust.
 Equity recognises different people with different levels of advantage require different approaches and resources to get equitable health outcomes.

-Learn more about health equity from the Ministry of Health.
+Learn more about health equity.

 Determinants of Health

 Determinants of health are the circumstances in which people are born, grow up, live, learn, work and age.
 They are also the wider set of forces and systems affecting these circumstances, for example, economic and development policies, geographic and climatic environments, social norms, social policies and political systems.

 A Health Map for the Local Human Habitat, Barton and Grant (2006) based on a public health concept by Dahlgren and Whitehead (1991).

 Individually, we have little direct control over many health determinants.
 For example, the local economy affects employment opportunities, which in turn affects income, which influences the quality of housing and food we can afford.
 All of these things then affect the health and wellbeing of our whole family.